5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management_(Legacy)/README.md

 ## About
 SSDT for enabling CPU Power Management on legacy Intel CPUs (Ivy Bridge and older).

-You can tell if the CPU Power Management is working correctly or not by monitoring the behavior of the CPU.
+You can tell whether or not the CPU Power Management is working correctly by monitoring the behavior of the CPU.
 You can use [Intel Power Gadget](https://www.intel.com/content/www/us/en/developer/articles/tool/power-gadget.html) to do so.
 If the CPU always runs at the same frequency and doesn't drop in idle or if does never reach the specified turbo frequency when performing cpu-intense tasks, then you have an issue with CPU Power Management at hand.
 Since this not only affects the overall performance but sleep/hibernation as well, it's mandatory to get it working properly.

 ## ACPI Power Management vs. XNU CPU Power Management
 Up to Big Sur, macOS supports two plugins for handling CPU Power Management:

 - `ACPI_SMC_PlatformPlugin` (plugin-type=0) &rarr; For Ivy Bridge (3rd Gen) and older Intel CPUs